 AeroGarden was one of the very first companies to make a hydroponic grow system accessible to casual gardeners.
-With their lineup of attractive, affordable systems, anyone can easily grow fresh basil right in the kitchen, all year long.
+With their lineup of attractive, affordable systems, anyone can easily grow fresh basil right next to the kitchen spice rack.

 We have used our AeroGarden Harvest model for over a year, and have had enough time to write our full AeroGarden review.
 We’ll cover everything from setup, to maintenance, to cleaning, and of course how well the plants grew.

 We grew various basils, and we also grew a small hot pepper (in true Pepper Geek fashion).
 There are definite pros and cons to the AeroGarden, and we hope this article will help you make an informed buying decision!

 Pepper Geek participates in various affiliate programs, meaning links contained in this article may provide us a commission should you make a purchase on the linked website.

 In This Article:

 - What can you grow in an AeroGarden?